Pelikan (organization)

 The group has also gotten reactions from inside of AKP.
 Old deputy Aydın Ünal, shared a statement which was later deleted: "Let's record that to the history while there's enough time for precaution: The organisation also named as 'Pelikan' is slyly poisoning AK Party.
 Their aims were causing to rotting of the party from inside; they're successfully progressing.
 If a boldly measure wouldn't be achieved, our movement will be wasted, lots of price will be paid.". Ünal has also made a statement in 2020, saying Pelikan is the new FETÖ.
 The group which also called as 'new parallel structuring' by others, has drawn attention with election fraud claims after the Turkish local elections on 31 March 2019.

 Abdülhamit Gül was allegedly targeted by Pelikan group during a change on the cabinet has been brought to the agenda.
 On 17 September 2019, Sabah newspaper writer Dilek Güngör, implicitly criticized the Minister of Justice by saying As you see, history is repeating itself, but nobody is able to notice the size of danger on the judiciary.
-Now I'm asking: If a plot lawsuit opens like like that one in 17-25 by FETOists who infiltrated those organizations which are currently capturing the judiciary, who can say what at that time? on her column titled as Do you aware of danger on the judiciary!
+Now I'm asking: If a plot lawsuit opens like that one in 17–25 by FETO ists who infiltrated those organizations which are currently capturing the judiciary, who can say what at that time? on her column titled as Do you aware of danger on the judiciary!
 (Yargıda tehlikenin farkında mısınız!).

 It is also claimed that group also had an impact on resignation of Süleyman Soylu on 12 April 2020.
 Old AKP deputy Aydın Ünal described the resignation as "A coup to AK Parti made by Pelikan".
 This resignation was rejected by Recep Tayyip Erdoğan.

-According to the documents at WikiLeaks and leaked emails that was sent to Berat Albayrak; the main financial sources of Pelikan organisation are Berat Albayrak and Istanbul Medipol University.
+Aydın Ünal said of the Pelikan group, "It is not an organization that defends the President, but an organization that hides behind him and does dirty deeds up to committing constitutional crimes."
 It is also claimed that the group is also funded by businessman Can Paker.
+Investigations and lawsuits were launched against Aydın Ünal, former copywriter of President Recep Tayyip Erdoğan, for his statement "Pelikan is the new FETÖ".
+The legal processes that started with Süheyb Öğüt's complaint were finalized.